 The 2015 Women of Distinction will be recognized in a ceremony on April 13, 2015, from 4-6 p.m.
 Details about location and invitations are being finalized.
 Read an article about the 2013 Women of Distinction event.

 - Past Events -

-The Spring 2014 Promotion & Tenure Workshop for faculty was held March 20 & 25 on the ECU health sciences campus, focused on tenure and promotion to associate professor and also the process for promotion to full professor.
+The 2014 Promotion & Tenure Workshops for faculty was held March 20 & 25 and Nov.
+13 & 14.
 This regular CCSW program is offered once each semester, alternating between main campus and the health sciences campus.
-The Fall 2013 workshop on east campus drew nearly 60 faculty attendees.
 The workshop may be especially important for women and minority faculty who might not fit as easily into established mentoring networks.
 Watch a video recording of the Spring 2014 workshops.

 The CCSW hosted a brown bag lunch discussion on Health and Wellness for ECU Staff focused on balancing demands at work and in life on March 11 and 12.
 This is an event the committee hopes to continue this year.

 The Chancellor's Committee on the Status of Women hosted a series of discussions March 5 to mark International Women's Day at ECU.
 Presentations included Social Media Benefits & Challenges, Sex and Safety, a healthy lunch, International Women and Respect, From Victim to Challenger, Financial Health and Physical Health.
 The opening session included partners from other countries participating via ECU's Global Classroom, and the lunch discussion featured a panel of students from Canada, Kenya, Saudi Arabia and Venezuela.